 Last Exile spends the first three episodes with next to no plot development, only going into high gear around episode 4.
 Some fans push this ahead further to episode 7, when Dio is introduced.

 The anime version of Lucky Star suffered from a very poor director in its first four episodes.
 It was bad enough that the producers actually canned him and had him replaced, after which the series takes a noticeable turn for the better, with the sixth episode being a Beach Episode.
-Unfortunately, this is like many other cases in that it's hard to get your friends into it when the first episode spends twenty minutes talking about how to eat a pastry.
+Unfortunately, this is like many other cases in that it's hard to get your friends into it when the first episode spends twenty minutes talking about how to eat different foods.

 Macross 7 picks up around episode 17, with the separation of City 7 from the fleet, and picks up once again in episode 27 with the creation of Sound Force.